yuanmu97/MLink/experiments/README.md

 > 1. 确定模型任务
 > 2. gtav 的标签需要用 matlab 读取

-## deeplabv3
+## segmentation links

-For more comprehensive evaluations on real-world video analytics, we use [DeepLabV3](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/) model for lane line segmentation.
+For more comprehensive evaluations on real-world video analytics, we use [DeepLabV3](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/) model for semantic segmentation on our collected traffic videos.

+Running DeepLabV3 on video frames:

 ## sensitivity to output dimension

-## linking for domain adaptation

 ## communication-overhead